3 Days Holiday in Köln and Düsseldorf, Germany

 About Rhein Turm:

 Rhein Turm is a 240-meter-tall telecommunications tower.
-One can enjoy spectacular city views from the M168 viewing platform (at the height of 168 m ).
+One can enjoy spectacular city views from the M168 viewing platform (at a height of 168 m ).
 You can buy a ticket and use an elevator to reach the viewing platform.

 The tickets to the Rheinturm can be bought on their official website: